Chair: Ms Coral Richards

 Cr Barrett retired after serving 34 years as a police officer and is a member of the Australian Institute of Company Directors.

-Cr Barnett is currently a resident of Pinjarra.
+Cr Barrett is currently a resident of Pinjarra.

-Mayor Paddi Creevey was elected by the community as Mayor of Mandurah for her second term in October 2009, and has been in Local Government 16 years.
+Paddi Creevey was elected by the community as Mayor of Mandurah for her second term in October 2009, and retired from Local Government in October 2013 after 16 years service.
 She has a Bachelor of Applied Science in Social Work and worked at the Royal Perth Hospital, and then at Community Health based in Mandurah for 20 years.

-Passionate about her local community, Mayor Creevey has been instrumental in the development of a wide range of community organisations and services.
-She is Chair of the Governing Council of Challenger Institute of Training, a member of the Peel Region Planning Committee and member of the Peel Inlet Management Council.
-She is also the on the Peel Development Commission Board and Chairs the Ministerial Advisory Committee, Women in Local Government.
+Passionate about her local community, Paddi has been instrumental in the development of a wide range of community organisations and services.
+She is Chair of the Governing Council of Challenger Institute of Training, a former member of the Peel Region Planning Committee and member of the Peel Inlet Management Council.
+She has also served on the Peel Development Commission Board and the Ministerial Advisory Committee, Women in Local Government.

-Mayor Creevey has recently been re-appointed by the Federal Government to the Coasts & Climate Change Council and also serves on an advisory group on Higher Education in Regional Australia.
-Mayor Creevey was awarded the Order of Australia Medal in 2010 for her services to the community and Local Government and was one of the first 100 members inducted into WA’s Women’s Hall of Fame in 2011
+Paddi was awarded the Order of Australia Medal in 2010 for her services to the community and Local Government and was one of the first 100 members inducted into WA’s Women’s Hall of Fame in 2011.

 Mayor Creevey is currently a resident of Dawesville.